 To summarize, in order to up your chances for an easier physical recovery for yourself postpartum, it is extremely important to regularly workout while pregnant.
 If I could pick one tip as an absolute must, it would be that one.

-Skin conditioning and paying attention to your weight will also help.
-And lastly, selecting a post-pregnancy routine that works for your lifestyle will help you to finish your journey.
+Skin conditioning and paying attention to my weight was also helpful.
+And lastly, selecting a post-pregnancy routine that worked for my lifestyle helped me to finish my journey.

 All this work for just one pregnancy!
 Ideally, this would be repeated for subsequent pregnancies, which sounds IMPOSSIBLE now that I have a very busy toddler running around.
 I sure will try though!